 A number of businesses, both big and small, have had to completely shut down for the safety of their employees.

-While some businesses can afford to keep employees on payroll, others have had to make the tough decision of lay-offs in order to remain afloat and minimize losses.
+While some businesses can afford to keep employees on the payroll, other small business owners have had to make the tough decision of lay-offs in order to remain afloat and minimize losses.

 As the restaurant COVID-19 battle gets worse, let’s take a look at the factors affecting restaurant profits and day-to-day operations?